Pittsburgh has a long jazz history — and now, a new venue for jazz musicians and fans to call home.

 In the 1940s and ‘50s, Pittsburgh was a hub for jazz musicians.
 Fans packed clubs throughout the city to hear standards such as Dizzy Gillespie’s “Con Alma.”

-Con Alma, which means “with soul,” is a labor of love for Shannon and business partners Chef Josh Ross and Beverage Director Aimee Marshall.
-Located in a 140-year-old building on Ellsworth Ave., the venue will feature live jazz six nights a week, Prohibition-era cocktails and Latin-inspired cuisine.
+Con Alma, which means “with soul,” has been a labor of love for Shannon and business partners Chef Josh Ross and Beverage Director Aimee Marshall.

-In January, the team began renovating the 1,900-square-foot space, creating the vibe of an old speakeasy.
+In January, the team began renovating the 140-year-old building, developing a 1,900-square-foot space with the vibe of an old speakeasy.
 The walls and ceiling are dark, but the main room is warmed by gold accents and light fixtures.
 A large front window showcases the stage and mahogany bar.
 There are bistro tables and lounge-style booths throughout the building, a green room downstairs and a covered patio in the back that can accommodate 40 people.

 The space is deliberately low-tech: There are no televisions and the sound system is designed specifically for vinyl records, which will spin when there is no live entertainment.